Group work with adopted children and young people

 This practice guide is essential for helping with the practicalities of setting up a group, and for imaginative ideas in widening the scope of existing groups.

-Any adoption agency staff who are considering setting up a group for adopted children or young people, and those already running such groups.
+This guide is for any adoption agency staff who are considering setting up a group for adopted children or young people, and those already running such groups.

 Read the contents page and introduction